Pitcairn Islands Environmental Management Plan

 Client: UK Foreign & Commonwealth Office

-The Pitcairn Islands Environmental Management Plan enables sustainable development to proceed alongside environmental protection and conservation of local natural resources.
-A framework is provided by which all activities that impinge on the environment can be regulated to the
+The Pitcairn Islands Environment Management Plan enables sustainable development to proceed alongside environmental protection and conservation of local natural resources.
+A framework is provided by which all activities affecting the environment can be regulated to the benefit of the people of Pitcairn and HM Government.

 Freddie Fall, Pitcairn Island, photo by Noeleen Smyth